IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Reasoning shortcut: An SCP deny in a deny-list SCP is equivalent to an Explicit Deny at every principal in every affected account.
 There is no way around it short of removing the SCP attachment.

-Teaching point: When debugging "the role has admin permissions but the API call fails", check the SCPs attached to the account and OU chain.
+Key takeaway: When debugging "the role has admin permissions but the API call fails", check the SCPs attached to the account and OU chain.
 Use aws organizations list-policies-for-target --target-id <account-id> --filter SERVICE_CONTROL_POLICY to enumerate the effective SCPs.

-Case 9 — Permission Boundary Caps a Role NO
+Case 9 — Permission Boundary Caps a Role

 Scenario: A role has identity policy s3:* on * but a Permission Boundary that only allows s3:Get*.
 The role calls s3:PutObject.
 Identity policy allows.
 Permission Boundary does not include PutObject.
 The effective permission is the intersection, which is empty for PutObject.